 What does it mean for CPS to have temporary managing conservatorship rights over your child?

 For a CPS case, temporary managing conservatorship means that the state of Texas will temporarily take physical custody of your child once they are legally permitted to do so.
 This will either come after a court order is obtained naming the state as the temporary managing conservator of your child or can occur on an emergency basis before taking this matter before a court.
-Typically, when CPS obtains custody of your child on an emergency basis the state must hold a hearing no more than three days after removal of your child.
+Typically, when CPS obtains custody of your child on an emergency basis, the state must hold a hearing no more than three days after the removal of your child.
 At that time, you will be able to present evidence and speak to the judge about why the removal of your child was unjustified and why your child should be returned home to you.

 What could lead CPS to want to terminate your parental rights?

 As I mentioned a moment ago, CPS could move to terminate your parental rights in conjunction with their investigation.
 As part of their being able to have temporary managing conservatorship over your child, they must file a request with the judge contained in a petition.
-We talked at the beginning of today's blog post about their having previously filed a suit affecting the parent-child relationship as well.
+We talked at the beginning of today's blog post about their having previously filed a suit affecting the parent-child relationship.
 This legal document would likely include language that asks a judge to terminate your parental rights upon a formal hearing or trial.

 At this point, I would understand if you are feeling unwell because your parental rights could be terminated over this CPS case.
 I imagine that it would feel extremely helpless to have your ability to parent your child in the future determined by a judge that does not know you or your family very well.
 However, you need to know that it is not a given or guaranteed that your parental rights will be terminated.
 You can complete the safety plan or parenting plan outlined in your case and have your child returned to you.
-By the same token, if he did not complete the requirements as laid out in the court orders then CPS may ask a judge to terminate your parental rights as a result.
+By the same token, if he did not complete the requirements as laid out in the court orders, then CPS may ask a judge to terminate your parental rights as a result.

 What is an ad litem in conjunction with a CPS case?

-If your child does not stay with you where can CPS place your child?
+If your child does not stay with you, where can CPS place your child?